MikhailChernov01/btc-price-info/README.md

-# Btc Price Info Bot
+# Bitcoin Price Info Bot

 Telegram Chat Bot that informs you every day about currebt Bitcoin price.
 Shows change in USD and %.